atlairovikin/werbly/README.md

    to your shell profile.
 If you do not already have a shell profile, then create one using:
    `touch "${HOME}/.profile"`

-To uninstall, simply delete the '.werb' file at your home directory and remove the line `. "${HOME}/.werb/signpost.sh"` from your shell profile
+To uninstall, simply delete the '.werb' file at your home directory and remove the line `. "${HOME}/.werb/signpost.sh"` from your shell profile.